quantcast/qfs/wiki/Administrator's-Guide.md

 Admin tool needs to be told of all meta server nodes; it is just a special QFS client.
-Admin tool will find the node that is currently primary (for initial configuration it is always be the node with id 0), and then send RPCs to the primary node.
+Admin tool will find the node that is currently primary (for initial configuration it is always be the node with ID 0), and then send RPCs to the primary node.
 The primary node will, in turn, replicate VR reconfiguration RPC to the secondaries nodes, the same way as it replicates non admin RPCs.